 For the purpose of this analysis, we’ll focus solely on the financial aspects and exclude servicing costs, which are billed separately from the subscription fees.
 Additionally, assume that the lifespan of a POS system is approximately six years.

-In the event that the company fails to break even within the initial two-year contract period, what retention rate is required to break even in the subsequent four years?
+If the company fails to break even within the initial two-year contract period, what retention rate is required to break even in the subsequent four years?
 What about in the next six years?

 Succeeding in the supply chain analyst interview process requires a mix of technical ability, industry knowledge, and interpersonal skills.
 Here are some tips to help you prepare and succeed: